memph1024/swapdex-documentation/docs/get-started/internal-transfer.md

 ![img](assets/Internal-transfer-step-011.png#center)

 !!!
 Hint
-    Click on "Connect SwapDex Account" to connect your substrate wallet to the DApp.
+    Click on "Connect SwapDEX Account" to connect your substrate wallet to the DApp.
     This substrate address needs to hold the funds you wish to transfer.
     If you use the polkadot.js browser extension to manage your addresses, the DApp will offer you a dropdown menu.